tudorilisoi/mapbox-routes/MAPBOX.md

 It also demonstrates basic Mapbox styling (as a side note, everything from streets to landmarks, markers, layers can be customized)

-We're using the official `mapbox-gl` and also helpers/utils on top of it:
+We're using the official `mapbox-gl` and helpers/utils on top of it:

 # Optimization (the end goal)